-- 1. Daily cover shall be applied to all exposed refuse before a major storm arrives, if possible. - 2.
+- 1. Daily Cover shall be applied to all exposed refuse before a major storm arrives, if possible. - 2.
 All landfill equipment shall be parked near any natural windscreens such as earthen mounds and berms. - 3.
-All lightweight signs and equipment shall be secured.
+All lightweight signs and equipment shall be secured. - 4.
+When operation resumes, work shall commence in dry areas only (up from the active face). - 5.
+Refuse shall not be disposed of in standing water.